tari-project/tari-dot-com/_lessons/add_new_localizations.md

 * Explain the purpose of the different localization files and factors to keep in mind for translating.
 * Committing your localization for review and inclusion in Tari Universe via a pull request.

-### Step 1 - Check the current localizations
+## Step 1 - Check the current localizations
 The quickest way to do this is to go to the [Tari Universe “locales” folder](https://github.com/tari-project/universe/tree/main/public/locales) and look through the files and folders to see if the language you want to add already exists.

 If it does, you can still contribute!
 Localization requires writers, proofreaders, and editors.
 You might notice spelling or grammatical errors, literal translations, or odd elements.
 If so, you can simply work in the existing locale and correct the current localization.
 We’ll explain this in more detail in Step 4.

-### Step 2 - Creating a New Branch for your localization work
+## Step 2 - Creating a new branch for your localization work
 You will need to create a new branch on your repository.
 Branching allows you to create a copy of the code at a point in time, allowing you to work on your specific changes without impacting the work of others.

 At the bottom-left corner of the screen, inside VS Code’s status bar, click on the “main” branch.
 In the Command Prompt, you will see that you have the option to create a new branch.
 Select the “Create Branch” option and give it an appropriate name. the standard convention is to avoid spaces and use hyphens in their place; for example, “new-localization-esperanto”.
 If you are editing an existing localization, this might change to, for example, “proofreading-french-localization”